NazimBL/MotifXplorer/README.md

 Genomic Peak Analysis Web Tool

 Description:
-The Genomic Peak Analysis Web Tool is a user-friendly platform designed for non-machine learning professionals to analyze ChIP-seq peaks and gain insights into DNA sequences associated with those peaks.
+MotifXplorer is a user-friendly platform designed for non-machine learning professionals to analyze ChIP-seq peaks and gain insights into DNA sequences associated with those peaks.
 This web tool provides a seamless experience for researchers working with genomic data, enabling them to perform XGBoost analysis and discover significant DNA sequences.

 Features:
 1. Genome Selection: Choose from a variety of reference genomes, including hg19, hg38, mm9, and more.